Genez-io/deployapps-landing-page/content/posts/what-is-function-as-a-service.md

 | **Limited developer control** | Low system visibility can make debugging difficult, but this drawback is more typical of monolithic applications. |
 | **Cold starts**               | Functions take time to get started on first invocation — unless the provider has taken measures to avoid this.    |

-## FaaS development made easy with Genezio
+## FaaS development made easy with DeployApps

 FaaS offers a flexible and secure approach to app development.
 By abstracting away infrastructure management, developers can focus on core functionalities, accelerating development cycles.
 This model is particularly beneficial for startups, DevOps teams, and individual developers seeking to rapidly deploy and scale applications.

-Genezio offers a developer-friendly FaaS environment that simplifies building and scaling modern applications that can adapt to changing demands.
-By focusing on type safety, automatic scaling and a user-friendly experience, Genezio helps developers worldwide deploy code quickly and safely.
+DeployApps offers a developer-friendly FaaS environment that simplifies building and scaling modern applications that can adapt to changing demands.
+By focusing on type safety, automatic scaling and a user-friendly experience, DeployApps helps developers worldwide deploy code quickly and safely.
 Its cold start times have even proven to be up to four times faster compared to AWS Lambda.
-Developers have taken their TypeScript code to the cloud in less than 2 minutes by using Genezio.
+Developers have taken their TypeScript code to the cloud in less than 2 minutes by using DeployApps.

-**Find out more about the benefits of FaaS and type-safe serverless development with multiple builds at {{< external-link link="https://genezio.com" >}}Genezio.com{{< /external-link >}}.**
+**Find out more about the benefits of FaaS and type-safe serverless development with multiple builds at {{< external-link link="https://genezio.com" >}}DeployApps.com{{< /external-link >}}.**